rockymiss/flipthebird/README.md

   - That when the user clicks submit they are directed to the game choice container and the welcome container is not visible anymore.
 - Game Choice Container
   - That the logo is clearly seen when the game choice container is opened.
-  - That the uswer can see a message with the name they inputted into the welcome page and asking them to choose an option.
+  - That the user can see a message with the name they inputted into the welcome page and asking them to choose an option.
   - That the user can see three buttons.
   - That the user, when clicking the birds button, is re-directed to the Game Container with bird images and the Game Choice Container is not visible anymore.
   - That the user, when clicking the feathers button, is re-directed to the Game Container with feather images and the Game Choice Container is not visible anymore.